Minimal toughness in special graph classes: Introduction

-\begin{conj}[Generalized Kriesell Conjecture] Every minimally $t$-tough graph has a vertex of degree $\lceil 2t \rceil$. \end{conj}
+\begin{conjecture}[Generalized Kriesell conjecture] Every minimally $t$-tough graph has a vertex of degree $\lceil 2t \rceil$, where $t$ is a positive real number. \end{conjecture}

-In \cite{mintough} we proved that every minimally $1$-tough graph has a vertex of degree at most $n/3 + 1$.

-In general, determining whether a graph is minimally $t$-tough is hard, in \cite{dp} we proved that it is DP-complete for any positive integer $t$ and for any positive rational number $t \leq 1/2$.
-DP-complete problems are believed to be even harder than NP-complete ones.
-For more details about the complexity class DP, see \cite{exactclique}.
+In the article by~\cite{article:min1tough}, we proved that every minimally $1$-tough graph has a vertex of degree at most $n/3 + 1$.
+Moreover, we also showed that Conjecture~\ref{conj:kriesell} holds for claw-free graphs by proving that every minimally 1-tough, claw-free graph is a cycle of length at least four.
+However, in general, determining whether a graph is minimally $t$-tough is hard: in the paper by~\cite{article:dp}, we proved that this problem is DP-complete for any positive rational number $t$.
+We remark that DP-complete problems are believed to be even harder than NP-complete ones; for more details about the complexity class DP, see the article by~\cite{article:dp_intro}.

-If a graph is not $t$-tough, then there exists a cutset $S$, whose removal leaves more than $|S|/t$ components.
-The following lemma is about the vertex sets of a minimally $t$-tough graph showing that the removal of the edges decreases the toughness.
+Proving Conjecture~\ref{conj:general_kriesell} in general seems to be difficult, so the main motivation of this paper is to study the conjecture in some special graph classes.
+In the classes of chordal graphs, split graphs, and claw-free graphs, we can prove the conjecture for some values of $t$ by giving a characterization of the minimally $t$-tough graphs in the special graph class, which easily implies the affirmative answer to the conjecture.
+In the case of $2K_2$-free graphs, the conjecture remains open, but we can at least show that these graphs can be recognized in polynomial time, which may give a chance to find a characterization later.
+The interesting property of these graph classes is that they are not closed under edge-deletion.

+We prove that Conjecture~\ref{conj:general_kriesell} holds \begin{itemize} \item[--] for minimally $t$-tough, chordal graphs when $t \le 1$ is an arbitrary positive rational number, \item[--] for minimally $t$-tough, split graphs when $t$ is an arbitrary positive rational number, \item[--] for minimally $t$-tough, claw-free graphs when $t \le 1$ is an arbitrary positive rational number. \end{itemize}

+In addition, we show that \begin{itemize} \item[--] minimally $t$-tough, split graphs for any positive rational number $t$, and \item[--] minimally $t$-tough, claw-free graphs for any positive rational number $t \le 1$, and \item[--] minimally $t$-tough, $2K_2$-free graphs for any positive rational number $t$ \end{itemize} can be recognized in polynomial time.

+Moreover, we give a characterization \begin{itemize} \item[--] of minimally $t$-tough, chordal graphs when $t \in (1/2, 1]$ is an arbitrary rational number (more precisely, we show that there exist no such graphs), \item[--] of minimally $t$-tough, split graphs when $t$ is an arbitrary positive rational number (more precisely, we show that there exist such graphs only when $t$ is the reciprocal of an integer $b \ge 2$), \item[--] of minimally $t$-tough, claw-free graphs when $t \le 1$ is an arbitrary positive rational number (by a theorem of Matthews and Sumner, we know that the toughness of a noncomplete, claw-free graph is either an integer or a half-integer, so we only need to study the cases when $t=1/2$ or $t=1$, and the latter case was already handled in our article~\cite{article:min1tough}). \end{itemize}